 An Auvergne Conservatory of Natural Areas (CENA) volunteer uses a vegetation clearing machine, purchased with Neighbor of Choice grant funding, to clear brush.

 Our company provides disaster-relief assistance through cash and product donations during major disasters and supports efforts in disaster preparedness and recovery.

-Through our disaster relief efforts, we aim to: respond in a timely, coordinated manner; meet the immediate needs of affected communities; provide ongoing assistance through recovery (as needed) and support preparedness efforts as appropriate.
+Through our disaster relief efforts, we aim to respond in a timely, coordinated manner; to meet the immediate needs of affected communities; to provide ongoing assistance through recovery (as needed); and to support preparedness efforts as appropriate.

 Our company is a long-standing member of the American Red Cross Annual Disaster Giving Program (ADGP).
-Our company’s Foundation has pledged $2.4 million over four years (2014–2018) to support the ADGP and to help ensure that the Red Cross can be on the scene of a disaster as soon as possible.
+In 2014, our company’s Foundation pledged $2.4 million over four years (2014–2018) to support the ADGP and to help ensure that the Red Cross can be on the scene of a disaster as quickly as possible.

 Our support helps the Red Cross deliver assistance immediately across affected areas in the U.S. and globally, working in partnership with local agencies.
-For example, the financial support our company provided through the ADGP was used to help the Red Cross coordinate with Nepal’s Red Cross and its global network to quickly scale-up the response in that country following the earthquake.
-The support also enabled the Red Cross to track and map population movements into Europe activities during the height of the refugee and migrant crisis.
+For example, the financial support our company provided through the ADGP was used to help the Red Cross coordinate with Ecuador’s Red Cross and its global network to quickly scale up the response following that country’s earthquake.